 How to Factory Reset the Galaxy S9

 Most owners won’t experience any major problems with the Galaxy S9 or S9+.
 If you tried everything we mentioned earlier and checked with your carrier for help, we do have one last step for you.
 A last resort to fix big problems is doing a factory data reset.
 This will erase all user data, apps, messages, and content from the phone.
 Only do this if something is seriously wrong and not working right.

 Keep in mind that you might want to backup any data before you proceed.
 Go to Settings > General Management > and hit Reset to get started.

 The entire process will take a few minutes, restore the original software as it was out of the box and delete everything.
 Galaxy S9 owners can use Samsung SmartSwitch or Google restore to get all their apps back.
 Again, this is the last resort if you have major problems.
 If this doesn’t fix it, consider reaching out to Samsung or your carrier for a replacement phone.

 For now, drop us a comment below with any other issues you’re experiencing and we’ll do our best to help.
 Keep in mind that a lot of issues will be resolved in January with Android Pie.
-Otherwise, sit tight and bug-fixing updates are coming soon.
+Otherwise, sit tight and stay tuned for more details.
 In the meantime, consider buying some of these official Galaxy S9 accessories made by Samsung.

 Where to Buy the Galaxy S10 & Galaxy S10+

 The Samsung Galaxy S10 preorders are live at many retailers right now, and direct through Samsung.
 This is a comprehensive...